leegoway/slim3-json-api/README.md

 ```

 ## Protocol
-This extension is used to format response, and whenever it will return code\msg\data json result.
+This extension is used to format response, and whenever it will return code\msg\data json formatted result.
 The http protocol code will always be 200.